The House of the Spaniard

 The House of the Spaniard is a 1936 British comedy thriller film directed by Reginald Denham and starring Peter Haddon, Brigitte Horney and Allan Jeayes.
 It is set in Lancashire and Spain, during the ongoing Spanish Civil War.
 It was shot at Ealing Studios in west London, England, and on location in Lancashire and Spain.
 Art direction was by Holmes Paul.
 It was based on a novel of the same title by Arthur Behrend, which was published in 1935.

-Synopsis
+Plpt

 An unemployed and seemingly dull-witted young man named David Grey stays with his friend Johnny Gilchrist in Liverpool while he looks for work.
 Due to a mistake, he is hired by a Spanish-owned shipping company whose owner "Don" Pedro de Guzman lives in a lonely, mysterious house in the marshes outside Liverpool.
 Grey's curiosity is aroused by the unexplained death of a man whom he had spoken to on the marshes, close to the house.
 His investigations lead to his abduction and detention on one of Guzman's steamers, which takes to Spain where he becomes embroiled in an attempted revolution in Spain, which fails.
 He is eventually able to escape thanks to the help of Guzman's daughter, Margarita.